yazi-rs/yazi-rs.github.io/docs/configuration/keymap.md

 ### `select_all`

+Select all files in the current working directory.

 | Options/Arguments | Description                                      |
 | ----------------- | ------------------------------------------------ |
 | `--state=true`    | Select all files                                 |
 | `--state=false`   | Deselect all files                               |
 | `--state=none`    | Default, toggle the selection state of all files |

+Note that `--state=false` will deselect all files in the current working directory.

+If you have selected files across directories and want to deselect all of them, use [`escape --select`](#escape) instead.

 ### `visual_mode`